Analyze the Profit and Loss account

-- the understanding of the balance sheet and of the profit and loss account,
+- The understanding of the balance sheet and of the profit and loss account,

 Understand the profit and loss account

-The profit and loss account highlights the turnover accomplished over period given (usually 1 year) from which it subtracts expenses supported by the business during the same period.
-The result of this subtraction shows the benefit or the loss made by the company at the end of the financial year.
+The profit and loss account highlights the turnover accomplished over the given period (usually 1 year) from which it subtracts expenses supported by the business during the same period.
+The result of this subtraction shows the benefit or loss made by the company at the end of the financial year.Why?

-Consequently, problems of financing of growth and cash difficulties can appear, which can be controlled only with thirds contributions (banks, factoring, credit given by suppliers etc).
+Consequently, problems of financing growth and cash difficulties can appear, which can be controlled only with third-party contributions (banks, factoring, credit given by suppliers etc.).
+This will reduce the financial autonomy of the company.

 Go further with income statement intermediate balances